Bharath-Analyst/Iris-Flower-Classification-using-Machine-learning/README.md

 **Accuracy Measure**

-1)The confusion matrix was calculated to evaluate the accuracy of the KMeans clustering.
+1) The accuracy of the KMeans clustering was assessed by computing the confusion matrix.

-2)The confusion matrix was plotted using matplotlib.pyplot.imshow and plt.text to visualize the true and predicted labels.
+2) The confusion matrix was visually represented by creating a plot using matplotlib.pyplot.imshow and plt.text, illustrating the true and predicted labels.